 This led Sturmberg to conclude electricity networks are the most logical choice to own and operate community batteries.
 ARENA, it seems, has come to a similar conclusion.

 Trust in electricity networks, however, hardly abounds.
-Pv magazine has heard reports of networks radically shifting the price they charge to connect battery projects to their networks, with quotes sometimes shooting up in the tens of millions in a matter of months for utility-scale projects.
+Pv magazine has heard reports of transmission and network companies radically shifting the price they charge to connect battery projects, with quotes sometimes shooting up in the tens of millions in a matter of months for utility-scale projects.

 Moreover, the Institute for Energy Economics and Financial Analysis, the IEEFA, recently released a report on the supernormal profits of Australia’s electricity networks, which tend to be monopolies.
 It called on state and federal governments to better regulate networks’ profits.